kubewarden/docs/docs/writing-policies/go/03-policy-settings.md

 }
 ```

-Now you can run the test by using the following command:
+Now you can run the tests that you have defined so far by using the following command:

 ```shell
 go test -v settings.go settings_test.go